okinta/alga-infra/README.md

 See `./server --help` for more usage information.

-### IQFeed Server

-This server runs IQFeed client, allowing other servers within the same private network to pull data.

-`setup-windows-iqfeed.cmd` contains the startup script to add to Vultr.
-This should be named `setup-windows-iqfeed` within Vultr.

-Variables to replace:

-* `[VULTR_API_KEY]`: Replace this with your Vultr API key.
-* `[IQFEED_PRODUCT]`: Replace this with your IQFeed product provided by your application or DTN.
-* `[IQFEED_PRODUCT_VERSION]`: Replace this with your IQFeed product version by provided by your application or DTN.
-* `[IQFEED_LOGIN]`: Replace this with your IQFeed login id.
-* `[IQFEED_PASSWORD]`: Replace this with your IQFeed password.

-To create a new server, run:

-    ./server iqfeed

 ### Vultrkv Server

 This server runs a simple key value store, allowing other servers to save and